azsdk/azsdk-docs/01-Subscription-Security-(SS)/Readme.md

 |SecurityContactEmails	|Email address of Security Point of Contact, can be a mail enabled security group or a distribution list |pattif@contoso.com, davidchew@contoso.net|

 [Back to top…](Readme.md#contents)
-### Remove AzSDK alert configuration for your subscription
+### Remove previously configured alerts from your subscription
 - Steps to remove all the alerts configured by AzSDK:
 Run the below command:
 ```PowerShell